francisohara24/image-puzzle-game/README.md

 1. Player can choose

 ## How to Play
-1. Add screen shot for each step!
+1. Add screenshot for each step!
 2. Each tile can only be moved either vertically or horizontally to the empty slot but not diagonally.
 3.